goldmermaid/MLU-MLOps-Lab/README.md

 The lab is composed of 3 parts:

 1. In Lab 0, we will create an automated infrastructure via CloudFormation for training, testing, deploying and integrating ML Models.
-1. In Lab 1, we will train the model (using the buil-in XGBoost or the a custom container if you ran the step 2), deploy them into a **DEV** environment, approve and deploy them into a **PRD** environment with high availability and elasticity;
+1. In Lab 1, we will train the model (using the built-in XGBoost or the a custom container if you ran the step 2), deploy them into a **DEV** environment, approve and deploy them into a **PRD** environment with high availability and elasticity;
 1. In Lab 3, we will run some stress tests on the production endpoint to test the elasticity and simulate a situation where the number of requests on the ML model can vary.